Why Do You Say I Don’t See Color?

 Somehow in our country it has become bad to see color.
 It is now acceptable for someone to tell me, “I don’t see color.”
 Well, I’m Black and I want you to see me.
 I want you to notice the rich brownness of my skin and how when the sun hits it, I glow.

 My color extends from the top of my head to the top of my feet.
 You should appreciate this color I so proudly wear that was handed down to me by my ancestors.
 They survived the Middle Passage and survived the atrocities of slavery that our country never wants to really discuss.

 I want you to admire the way my skin turns a reddish hue of mahogany when it is exposed to rays of sunlight.
 I want you to see all of that and understand that even though it is different than you, it is equal.
 And when I am not treated equally, I want you to understand my frustration.

 It is a fact that I am sometimes treated differently because of my skintone.
 I live in America and it’s a reality I have been shown from infancy.
 So when I tell you this, I want you to understand.
 I am accustomed to it and I live with it.
 I want you to see that when that happens it isn’t me playing the race card, but it’s a fact that I deal with on a daily basis.

-Did you know I make masks?
+Did you know I make beautiful travel themed products?
 I do!
 Check them out here.

 I want you to understand that wanting you to see my color and appreciate it doesn’t mean I want you to ask me ridiculous questions about my race.
 When you say to me, “I don’t see color.” that proves to me that you and I live in completely different realms of reality.
 Why?
 Because while living in America I can never not see color, because I am constantly reminded of mine.